polakowo/datadocs/docs/big-data/query-engines.md

 ```

 #### Compared to Hive

 - Main focus of Pig is on bringing data into Apache Hadoop and getting it into the form for querying.
 - Both Pig and Hive are feature complete.
 - Hive is used more by researchers and programmers.

+## Distributed SQL engines like Impala and Presto